angular/angular/aio/content/guide/quickstart.md

 </code-tabs>

-For more details about Angular project files and the file structure, see [Anatomy of the setup](guide/setup-systemjs-anatomy).
+For details about Angular project files and the file structure, see [Workspace and project file struture](guide/file-structure).

 ## Next steps